 - 1 point per dollar on everything else

 When considering most rival no fee travel credit cards will earn you the equivalent of 0.5 to 1 point per dollar on everyday purchases, the MBNA Rewards Platinum really manages to stand out.

 Here’s a break down how much you can earn on the credit card based on an average monthly spending scenario of $1,500 in the following categories:

 |Total rewards after 1 year||$266|

 There is a small caveat worth calling out, however: the bonus categories have an annual spending cap.
-You’ll earn 2 points per dollar on the first $5,000 you spend in each gas, groceries and restaurants every year.
-If you spend over $5,000 within a year in a particular category, like say groceries, you’ll earn 1 point per dollar on any grocery purchases from $5,001 and beyond till the end of the year.
+You’ll earn 4 points per dollar on the first 90 days on on eligible restaurant, grocery, digital media, membership and household utility purchases.
+If you spend over $1,000 within a year in a particular category, like say groceries, you’ll earn 1 point per dollar on any grocery purchases from $5,001 and beyond till the end of the year.

 While the annual spending caps are a drawback, there’s some silver lining.